 11. Promoting condom use at sexual debut may increase consistent condom use during adolescence and beyond

 A cross sectional study conducted across 23 districts in Uganda between 2003 and 2010 of 4,518 sexually active adolescents (2,235 males and 2,258 females) between the ages of 15 and 24 years old found that using a condom at sexual debut was highly associated with condom use in later years.
 Young people who used a condom at sexual debut were 9.63 times more likely to have used a condom at last intercourse, 3.48 times more likely to have used a condom at last intercourse with an irregular partner, and 11.12 times more likely to practice consistent condom use.
-74.8% of the youths reported having their first sexual intercourse when they were between the ages of 15 and 19 years old, and 25.6% of the youths had no perceived risk of acquiring HIV despite 49% of the youths reporting never having used a condom.
+A majority 74.8% of the youths reported having their first sexual intercourse when they were between the ages of 15 and 19 years old, and 25.6% of the youths had no perceived risk of acquiring HIV despite 49% of the youths reporting never having used a condom.
 Additionally, for every one-year increase in sexual debut, the likelihood of using a condom at sexual debut increased by 10%.
 Similarly, youths who were either married or living with or married to their partner showed a 91% increase in the odds of consistent condom use as compared to those who were not living with their sexual partner.
 Higher education levels were also associated with increased condom usage among the youths, and having a secondary school education increased the chances of consistent condom use by a factor of 8.

 A study of 802 sexually active young people ages 15 to 24 in Ethiopia, of whom more than 74% were women, found that once youth had started to use condoms, they were more likely to continue to use condoms in the future.